MegaMagicPower/Another-Eden-Fish-Bot/README.md

 ## What about horrors and lake lords?
-When you enter a random battle after using a bait high enough to attract a horror or lakelord in the pool you're at, the bot should give you a message that's encountered one and then terminate.
-This allows you to perform the fight manually.
-Restart the bot after you're finished.
+During every battle, the bot will check to see whether or not you're fighting a horror or lake lord.
+If it detects that you are, it will give a message stating so and then terminate.
+This allows you to fight them manually.
+When finished, simply restart the bot.

-As an example, let's take the Greater Whale in the Dimension Rift.
-According to the fish guide, you can only catch it with Snitch Sardine.
-So if you're currently using the Snitch Sardine, and you enter any random battle after a fish catch, it will pause.
-This does mean that if this particular bait (or any higher bait) could catch a normal battle, it will also stop on that battle.
-So make sure you set it to fish out the lower ones before it uses the horror bait.